🆕Bring Your Own Bench Image

 Once your bench image has been started, you can access it via console, web or both, depending on your configuration.

-Web access is done from either Projects > your_project > Bench > Workspaces > your_Workspace > Access tab or from the link provided at provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.
+Web access (HTTP) is done from either Projects > your_project > Bench > Workspaces > your_Workspace > Access tab or from the link provided at provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.

-Console access is performed from your command prompt by going to the path provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.
+Console access (SSH) is performed from your command prompt by going to the path provided in your running workspace at Projects > your_project > Bench > Workspaces > your_Workspace > Details tab > Access section.

 The bench image will be instantiated as a container which will be forcedly started as user with UID 1000 and GID 100.